 Our students also earned recognition in athletics.
 Our girls’ soccer team were the county champions and were state semi-finalists, and our boys’ soccer team were state qualifiers.
 Alexis Schoener earned recognition as an All-State and All Region–All American in soccer and Devon Carroll earned recognition as an All-State Honorable Mention in field hockey.
 Six of our field hockey students earned a place on the 2016 NFHCA/Keith Waldman-Optimal Performance Association High School National Academic Squad and four field hockey players were placed on the Pennsylvania High School Field Hockey Coaches Association Academic All-State Team.
 Thirteen of our students were state and national qualifiers for cheerleading.
 Quinten Collinge placed 162nd in the state in cross country.
 In Boys’ Tennis, Zachary Schukraft and Adam Cook were Berks County Champions of Flight II Doubles.
 In Track and Field, Sarah Crissman placed 5th in the 800 at the PA State Indoor Track and Field Meet and qualified for the New Balance Indoor National Meet in the 800.
 Also in Track & Field, Sarah was county champion and state qualifier in the 800 and Trevor Koenig was county champion in the javelin.

 The Fleetwood Area School District is very proud of all of our students and is pleased to recognize those students who have excelled through numerous end-of-year awards programs.

 This is my last article as Superintendent.
 It has been my honor and pleasure serving the Fleetwood School Community these past fifteen years.

 Upcoming Events in the Fleetwood Area School District

-- The Board of School Directors will hold meetings on April 4th and 18th, both at 7:00 p.m. in the high school board room.
+The Board of School Directors will hold meetings on June 13th and 20th, both at 7:00 p.m.